I used to be a big shopper.

 When I was a university student, I would buy something new every month.
 Every month!
 I had just gotten into fashion – I was in fact a fashion student – and all I wanted was to Find My Style.
 Which I thought could only be achieved by “trying” (ie, buying) as much as I possibly could.
 Oh how wrong I was.
 But more on that later.

 As I would rather buy a new top that I in no way needed every month instead of saving that amount and buying one nice, high-quality item at the end of the year (how boring), I quickly amassed heaps of nondescript, cheap crap.
-When sifting through it all, years later, I was amazed at how, and most importantly why, all those things had found its way into my wardrobe.
+When sifting through it all, years later, I was amazed at how, and most importantly why, all those things had found their way into my wardrobe.
 Those things weren’t significant to my style.
 They weren’t significant to anyone’s style.
 They were anonymous, soulless, and completely unnecessary.

 When I went vegan, I got into the habit of thinking of others first and myself second when shopping: did animals have to suffer and die for whatever I was buying?
 I left a gorgeous pale-pink biker jacket on the shelf because it was made of lambskin.
 I stopped going to my favourite makeup shop in favour of the organic store where I could find vegan cosmetics.
 And I also started learning more about how, and by whom, my clothes were made.